cechendu-clip/IntroMLCapstone/README.md

   Training split of the Kaggle House Prices dataset used to fit and validate the models.

 - `test.csv`
-  Test split of the dataset used for final evaluation / predictions.
+  Test portion of the Kaggle dataset.
+It is included for completeness but is **not used** in this project’s internal training and evaluation pipeline, since it does not contain the target `SalePrice` column.

 - `sample_submission.csv`
-  Template file following the Kaggle competition format (ID + predicted `SalePrice`), useful for generating Kaggle-style submissions.
+  Template file from the Kaggle competition (ID + predicted `SalePrice`).
+It can be used to format predictions for a Kaggle submission, but it is **not required** for the main analysis in this project.

 ---